Lali Espósito: 2016–2017: Soy, That's Not Cheating and collaborations

-In August, Espósito starred in the romantic comedy film Permitidos as Camila Boecchi alongside Martín Piroyansky.
+In August, Espósito starred in the romantic comedy film That's Not Cheating (Permitidos) as Camila Boecchi alongside Martín Piroyansky.
 The film, which was directed by Ariel Winograd, grossed US$1.9 million and has been viewed more than 370,000 times.
 The review aggregator website Todas Las Críticas assigned the film a weighted average score of 67 out of 100, based on 42 critics, indicating "generally favorable reviews".

 The singer embarked on the Soy Tour of Latin America, Europe and Asia on 8 September.
 Reviews of the tour performances generally praised Espósito's vocals and the show's staging, which is said that "fulfills the expectations of a nowadays international pop show."

 Espósito's 2016 most notable accolades include Favorite Artist and Favorite Song for "Soy" at the 2016 Argentine Kids' Choice Awards, Best Latin America South Act at the 2016 MTV Europe Music Awards, Argentine Artist of the Year at the 2016 MTV Millennial Awards, and nominations for Best Actress at both the 2016 Seoul International Drama Awards and the 2016 Martín Fierro Awards, where she won Best Theme Song for "Tengo Esperanza".
 The singer became the first ever Argentine artist to enter the Billboard Social 50 and Artist 100 charts, peaking at No. 2 and No. 69, respectively.

 In July and November, respectively, Espósito released "Una Na" and "Tu Novia" as the first two singles from her upcoming third studio album.
 The former one rapidly reached the top of the Argentine National Songs chart.
 In November, the singer kicked off her second concert tour in support of Soy, titled Lali en Vivo, with two sold-out shows at the Luna Park Arena.

-In that period of time Lali was the most popular in the global ranking of different topics in multilingual Wikipedia.
+In that period of time, Lali was the most popular in the global ranking of different topics in multilingual Wikipedia.